Evaluating Forecasts with scoringutils in R: Summarising results

-For quantile-based forecasts, it is helpful to visualise the decomposition of the weighted interval score into its components: dispersion, overprediction and underprediction.
-This can be achieved using the function \code{plot\_wis()}, as shown in Figure \ref{fig:wis-components}
+For quantile-based forecasts, the weighted interval score \citep[WIS, ][see Section \ref{sec:wis} in the Appendix]{bracherEvaluatingEpidemicForecasts2021} is a commonly used strictly proper scoring rule for forecasts in a quantile-based format.
+The score is the sum of three components: overprediction, underprediction and dispersion (width of the forecast).
+These can be visualised using the function \code{plot\_wis()}, as shown in Figure \ref{fig:wis-components}.